 Waterfowls, such as pond herons, cormorants and cattle egrets are pretty common sights when you are enjoying your boat ride.
 Keep your DSLR camera ready so that you don’t miss capturing any birding moment.

-Once you have finished boating, enjoy a nice stroll in the garden.
+Take a gentle stroll in the garden when the boat ride is finished.
 There are a few benches in the garden, where one can just sit back and reconnect with nature.

 Best Time To Visit